-The George Mason University Health Insurance plan is offered by Aetna Student Health.
-It meets and exceeds the requirements.
-Along with your DS-2019, you will receive an International Student Welcome letter from the Student Health Insurance office explaining that international students are automatically enrolled in the health plan and the international student premium is due by the first day of classes.
 Per regulation 22 CFR 62.14(i) a willful failure to maintain health insurance will result in termination from the exchange program.
+Waivers are only allowed if another insurance plan meets the requirements detailed on the Student Insurance website.
+Thus, it is important to pay the insurance fee by the deadline as it is one of the GMU rules governing our exchange visitor program.

 Sponsored students who receive scholarships that cover the insurance fees must work with the Third-Party Billing Office in Students Accounts to ensure they have a copy of your sponsorship letter.
 Sponsored students must follow up with their government sponsor to confirm that invoices are received and are in process.
 You can find more information about the plan and how to access your health insurance benefits at: https://shs.gmu.edu/insurance/resources/

 If you are bringing a spouse or child with you on a J-2 visa, you will need to show proof of health insurance for your accompanying dependents that meets the requirements.
+Please reach out to your J-1 advisor before purchasing any plan to request the Health Insurance agreement that lists important details needed to meet all the requirements.
 You may either select the GMU plan for dependents or enroll in another plan.
 Insurance must be valid for the entire program dates listed on the DS-2019 form with no gaps in coverage.
 Please follow the link below to learn more about enrollment options for dependents: